 - Selvage edges usually include the name of the manufacturer.
 The name of the designer and the design's name are often printed in the selvage, too.

 Selvage Edges in Quilts

-It's best to avoid using selvage edges in quilts because the extra thickness can create problems (little lumps and irregular areas) when patchwork is sewn together.
-If the appearance of selvage changes in some areas and does not resemble the fabric, the appearance of patchwork will change, too.
+It is best to avoid using selvage edges in quilts because the extra thickness can create problems (little lumps and irregular areas) when patchwork is sewn together.
+If the appearance of the selvage changes in some areas and does not resemble the fabric, the appearance of the patchwork will change, too.
 Extra thickness can also make it more difficult to hand quilt some areas of the project.

-Remember that there are no rules in quilting.
-When short of fabric and are forced include a small portion of the selvage, try to keep it within a seam allowance, and use as little of the selvage as possible.
+The cardinal rule with quilting is that there are no rules in quilting.
+When short of fabric and are forced to include a small portion of the selvage, try to keep it within a seam allowance, and use as little of the selvage as possible.
 When a project is complete, people may not even be able to see where the selvage was sewn into the quilt.

 Quick-pieced quilt patterns are often assembled, at least in part, with rotary cut strips that are cut from selvage to selvage across a fabric's crosswise grain.
-Patterns nearly always tell one to avoid using the selvages in the patchwork.
+Most patterns will nearly always direct you to avoid using the selvages in the patchwork.

 Quilts Designed With Selvages

-Quilters who love unique projects save their selvages, and use them to make entire quilts and other projects, like the tote bag in the photo, which was sewn by Jackie Adams Hatfield.
+Quilters who love unique projects save their selvages and use them to make entire quilts and other projects, like tote bags, for example.

 Selvages are perfect for string piecing but can be used to create any project.
 Take a look at a few selvage edge quilts online to see some of the creative ways quilters have used these unique strips of fabrics.